Johnny Mercer (politician)

-John Luther Mercer (born 17 August 1981) is a British politician and former British Army officer who has served as Minister of State for Veterans’ Affairs since October 2022, having previously served from July 2022 to September 2022.
+John Luther Mercer (born 17 August 1981) is a British Conservative Party politician, former Member of Parliament and former British Army officer who served as Minister of State for Veterans' Affairs from July to September 2022 and from October 2022 to July 2024.
 He was Parliamentary Under-Secretary of State for Defence People and Veterans from July 2019 to April 2021.
-Mercer has been Member of Parliament (MP) for Plymouth Moor View since 2015.
-He is a member of the Conservative Party.
+A member of the Conservative Party, Mercer served as the Member of Parliament (MP) for Plymouth Moor View from 2015 to 2024.

 In April 2021, after notifying the chief whip of his intention to resign his position as Parliamentary Under-Secretary of State, he was dismissed by Prime Minister Boris Johnson.
-In July 2022, he was appointed Minister for Veterans’ Affairs at the Cabinet Office – attending Cabinet – following Johnson's announcing his intention to resign as Leader of the Conservative Party.
+In July 2022, he was appointed Minister for Veterans' Affairs at the Cabinet Office – attending Cabinet – following Johnson's announcing his intention to resign as Leader of the Conservative Party.
 Mercer was dismissed from the position in September 2022 by Prime Minister Liz Truss.
-In October 2022, he was reappointed Minister of State for Veterans' Affairs by Truss’s successor Rishi Sunak.
+In October 2022, he was reappointed Minister of State for Veterans' Affairs by Truss' successor Rishi Sunak.

+At the 2024 general election, he lost his seat to Fred Thomas of the Labour Party.

-Early life and career
+Early life and education

-John Mercer was born in Dartford on 17 August 1981.
-The son of a banker and a nurse, he grew up in a strict Baptist family with seven siblings.
-Between 1995 and 2000, he was educated at Eastbourne College, a co-educational independent school in Eastbourne in East Sussex.
+John Luther Mercer was born on 17 August 1981 in Dartford, Kent.
+The son of a banker and a nurse, he grew up in a Strict Baptist family with seven siblings.
+Between 1995 and 2000, he was educated at Eastbourne College, a co-educational independent school in Eastbourne, East Sussex.
 After completing school, he worked as an intern in the City of London from 2000 to 2002.

 Military career

-Mercer was commissioned as a second lieutenant in the Royal Artillery after graduating from the Royal Military Academy, Sandhurst, in June 2003 and was promoted to lieutenant in April 2005.
-Mercer passed the All Arms Commando Course and served mostly with 29 Commando Regiment Royal Artillery and 3rd Regiment Royal Horse Artillery.
+In June 2003, Mercer was commissioned as a second lieutenant in the Royal Artillery after graduating from Royal Military Academy, Sandhurst.
+He was promoted to lieutenant in April 2005.
+He passed the All Arms Commando Course and served mostly with 29 Commando Regiment Royal Artillery and 3rd Regiment Royal Horse Artillery.
+He was promoted to captain in April 2008.
 He served three tours in Afghanistan: as a liaison and training officer with Afghan forces; attached to a Special Forces unit; and as a co-ordinator of artillery and air strikes in support of ground operations.
-Mercer retired from military service in December 2013 with the rank of captain.
+Mercer retired from military service in December 2013.

 In June 2017, two years after becoming an MP, Mercer published We Were Warriors: One Soldier's Story of Brutal Combat, a memoir of his upbringing and army service, especially his time in Afghanistan.